user309dec/YokohamaSnowlyBlog/src/content/blog/3d-rendering/index.md

 ---
-title: 'What Is 3D Rendering?
-Complete Guide to 3D Visualization'
+title: "What Is 3D Rendering?
+Complete Guide to 3D Visualization"
-publishDate: 2025-02-09
+publishDate: '2025-02-09'
-updatedDate: 2025-02-24
+updatedDate: '2025-02-24'
-description: '3D imagery has the power to bring cinematic visions to life and help accurately plan tomorrow’s cityscapes.
-Here, 3D expert Ricardo Ortiz explains how it works.'
+description: "3D imagery has the power to bring cinematic visions to life and help accurately plan tomorrow's cityscapes.
+Here, 3D expert Ricardo Ortiz explains how it works."
 tags:
   - Example
-  - 3D
 language: 'English'
-heroImage: { src: './thumbnail.jpg', color: '#D58388' }
+heroImage: { src: thumbnail, color: '#D58388' }
 ---

+import thumbnail from './thumbnail.jpg'

 3D rendering is all around us.
 From huge action movies to car commercials to previews of upcoming buildings or product designs, 3D visualization has become so widespread and realistic that you probably don’t even know it’s there.

-In this introductory piece, Chaos’ Ricardo Ortiz explains the basics of 3D rendering, from the computational methods that create imagery to the artistic techniques that create great computer-generated (CG) content and its various uses.
+In this introductory piece, Chaos' Ricardo Ortiz explains the basics of 3D rendering, from the computational methods that create imagery to the artistic techniques that create great computer-generated (CG) content and its various uses.

-## What is 3D Rendering?

 Put simply, 3D rendering is the process of using a computer to generate a 2D image from a digital three-dimensional scene.